yutakahoulette-zz/snabbdom-form-helpers/README.md

 - uses [creditcards package](https://www.npmjs.com/package/creditcards) to format number and set card type to `data-credit-card` attribute

-takes on object with the following properties:
+takes an object with the following properties:

 key | type | explanation | required |
 --- | --- | --- | ---